Very Short Question Answer

 Explain any five needs to have political parties in a democratic country.
 [CBSE 2019, 82/2/3]

-(iii) India also has non-party based elections to the panchayats in many states.
-Although parties do not contest formally, it is generally noticed that the village splits into more than one faction, uadi of which puts up a ‘panel’ of its candidates.
+- India also has non-party-based elections to the panchayats in many states.
+Although parties do not contest formally, it is generally noticed that the village splits into more than one faction, which puts up a ‘panel’ of its candidates.
 This is exactly what the party does.
-That is why, we have political parties in almost all the countries in the world.
+That is why we have political parties in almost all the countries in the world.

-Thus we can say that parties are a necessary condition for a democracy.
+- Thus we can say that parties are a necessary condition for democracy.

 Ans: India has a multi-party system, where political parties are classified as national, state or regional level parties.
 All parties are registered with the Election Commission.

-Criterion for Recognition by The Election Commission as national or state level parties.
+The criterion for Recognition by The Election Commission as national or state-level parties.

 A party has to live up to at least one of the following qualifications to be recognised as a national party: